Sales advice: 052 269 21 60

 Around a third of Swiss companies have already fallen victim to cyber crime.
-Hackers seeking to get their hands on money, data or trade secrets can pose an existential threat to them.
+Hackers seeking to get their hands on money, data or trade secrets can pose an existential threat.

-Ransomware in particular is an increasingly significant risk to any business as cyber criminals can use it to lock out entire corporate IT networks with encryption and then demand a large ransom in exchange for the unlocking code.
+Ransomware in particular is an increasingly significant risk to any business as cyber criminals can use it to block access to entire corporate IT networks with encryption and then demand a large ransom in exchange for the encryption key.

 AXA cyber insurance protects your company against the financial and legal effects, as well as the damage to its image, that can result from a cyber attack.